Beirut, Lebanon

 Landmarks

-Beirut is rich with artifacts and ruins of the ancient civilizations that once ruled there.
+Beirut is rich with artefacts and ruins of the ancient civilizations that once ruled there.
 One of the more striking sites in Beirut is the group of five columns, which are believed to date from the first century BCE when Beirut was a Roman colony.
 The columns were discovered in 1963 near the St. George Maronite Cathedral.
 Another relic from the Roman period is a Roman bath that once served the whole town.
 Portions of a wall and castle built by the Crusaders were excavated in 1995; evidence that Roman structures were incorporated into the Crusaders' buildings was also found.

 The Hamidiyyeh Clock Tower, built in 1897 and restored in 1994, is one of Beirut's most recognizable landmarks.
 Nearby is a former barracks, called the Grand Serail, which also once served as the governor's headquarters during the French Mandate.
 The Grand Serail has been the Governmental Palace since Lebanon's independence.
 Also nearby is the Ottoman Military Hospital, which has been renovated and turned into the headquarters for the Council for Development and Reconstruction.